Cable & Deadpool: Alone Again, Naturally

 In "Alone Again, Naturally" (#43-50), after meeting Cyclops at a memorial statue of Cable, Deadpool goes to the Hydra base to finally save Weasel because if he doesn't, Wolverine will kill him and everyone else in the base.
 He almost succeeds but after trying to reason with Wolverine, Deadpool is decapitated.
 However Bob finally proves his worth by placing Deadpool's head back on his shoulders while Wolverine deals with the offending Hydra agents.
 Deadpool, Weasel, and Bob leave the Hydra base after Weasel's sabotage imprisons the remaining Hydra soldiers; however, the same device malfunctions as they head home, teleporting Deadpool and Bob to World War II Germany.

-Having found themselves alongside Captain America and a foul-mouthed Bucky, Deadpool and Bob join in on the fight against the Nazis.
+Having found themselves alongside Captain America and a foul-mouthed Bucky Barnes, Deadpool and Bob join in on the fight against the Nazis.
 All goes well but due to 'temporal hiccups', Captain America and Bucky seem to repeatedly forget who Deadpool and Bob are.
 The group heads off to find Doctor Zola and do battle with a Frankenstein Monster of his, but seem to be trapped in the past.
 Meanwhile, in the present time, Weasel has convinced the Fantastic Four to let him use their time machine, pointing out how bad an idea it is to have Deadpool and a rogue Hydra agent remain lost in time.
 He is unsuccessful however, and the Fantastic Four offer to help bring Deadpool home instead.